 ▲▲ Stow-on-the-Wold Convenient Cotswold home base with charming shops and pubs clustered around town square, plus popular day hikes.

 ▲ Lower and Upper Slaughter Inaptly named historic villages — home to a working waterwheel, peaceful churches, and a folksy museum.

 ▲ Bourton-on-the-Water The "Venice of the Cotswolds," touristy yet undeniably striking, with petite canals and impressive Motor Museum.

 ▲ Cotswold Farm Park Kid-friendly park with endangered breeds of native British animals, farm demonstrations, and tractor rides.

-▲ Bibury Village of antique weavers' cottages, ideal for outdoor activities like fishing and picnicking.
+▲ Bibury Extremely touristy village of antique weavers' cottages, best for outdoor activities like fishing and picnicking.

 ▲ Cirencester Ancient 2,000-year-old city noteworthy for its crafts center and museum, showcasing artifacts from Roman and Saxon times.